ibm-cloud-architecture/refarch-cloud-data-analytics/README.md

 There are a few components of this solution.

-- The Virtual Machine (VM) that contains the on premises databases.
+- The Virtual Machine (VM) that contains the on-premises databases.
 Due to licensing restricions on some of the software in the VM this is only available to IBMers and Business Partners.

     [Download VM Image from here](https://ibm.box.com/s/50uj4kfg87qe3rd3icjfvlx94xaygdmr)